AdguardTeam/AdGuardDNS/doc/environment.md

 ##  <a href="#BILLSTAT_URL" id="BILLSTAT_URL" name="BILLSTAT_URL">`BILLSTAT_URL`</a>

 The base backend URL for backend billing statistics uploader API.
-The backend endpoints must reply with a 200 status code on success.
-See the [external HTTP API requirements section][ext-billstat]
+Supports HTTP and GRPC protocols.
+In case of HTTP the backend endpoint must reply with a 200 status code on success.
+See the [external HTTP API requirements section][ext-billstat].

 **Default:** No default value, the variable is **required.**